Lesbian: Second-wave feminism / Late 1960s-1980s

 Although lesbian-feminism was a significant shift, not all lesbians agreed with it.
 Lesbian-feminism was a youth-oriented movement: its members were primarily college educated, with experience in New Left and radical causes, but they had not seen any success in persuading radical organizations to take up women's issues.
 Many older lesbians who had acknowledged their sexuality in more conservative times felt maintaining their ways of coping in a homophobic world was more appropriate.
+Lesbians who believed they were born homosexual, and used the descriptor "lesbian" to define sexual attraction, often considered the separatist opinions of lesbian-feminists to be detrimental to the cause of gay rights.

-The Daughters of Bilitis folded in 1970 over which direction to focus on: feminism or gay rights issues.
+In 1970, the Daughters of Bilitis folded over which direction to focus on: feminism or gay rights issues.